-SPECjbb2013 exercises two types of communication, intra-JVM communication and inter-JVM communication.
+The SPECjbb2015 benchmark exercises two types of communication, intra-JVM communication and inter-JVM communication.
 The entities inside a Backend exhibit intra-JVM communication, but sometimes these entities also communicate with the entities inside remote Backend(s).

 The communication mechanism consists of the following components: